OasisLMF/oasis_keys_server/README.md

 # Varients

-* Generic - RTree based,
+* Generic - A built-in generic lookup that combines a peril lookup which uses Rtree spatial indexes and a vulnerability lookup which uses a simple key-value approach using dictionaries.

-* Builtin - Python Class based
+* External - A lookup service which is tailored to a model, based on a custom python based lookup class.

 # First Steps